Macanijus/Medusa-Storefront/README.md

 ### Key Features

--Display all products available in the store.
+* Display all products available in the store.

-“*”Enable users to choose the size before adding products to the cart.
+* Enable users to choose the size before adding products to the cart.

 “*”Implement a shopping cart functionality to add and remove products.